zeebe-io/zeebe-cluster-testbench/docs/technical-documentation.md

 # Runtime View

-Most of the runtime behavior is determined by the workflows deployed to the _testbench_ cluster.
+Most of the runtime behavior is determined by the processes deployed to the _testbench_ cluster.
 See [README.md](../README.md) for a documentation of the different processes.

 ## Startup

 1. Read all environment variables
 1. Perform self test - the objective of the self test is to check connectivity to external systems; if these fail on startup, the application will not launch.
-1. Deploy test orchestration workflows
+1. Deploy test orchestration processes
 1. Register workers

 ## Fault Tolerance/Recovery